LeandroTheDev/LeandroTheDev/README.md

 ### Hi there 👋

 I have 20 years, learning flutter.
-I'm looking for opportunities in programming, i intend to become a professional in flutter, after that i intend to go further trying to study server languages like Node.js, JavaScript.
+I'm looking for developer jobs.

-The games in general was an inspiration to start programming, i used to took some source codes and modified by myself.
+The games in general was an inspiration to start programming, i used to took some source codes and modified by myself before i really started in programation, now I'm focusing on studying the front end flutter, always keeping in mind the organization of the code.

+I am a person who tries to make the code as readable as possible, always leaving comments in the code sections.

 #
 ### Expecializations